ReDASers/CODASPY-2022-Deception/README.md

 # Datasets

+You can download our cleaned datasets from [Zenodo](https://zenodo.org/record/6512468#.ZBVRUhTMLQM).

 We use the following datasets for our experiments:

 * The **[Amazon Reviews](https://www.kaggle.com/lievgarcia/amazon-reviews)** dataset consists of 21,000 English Amazon Reviews labeled as either real or fake.
 The reviews cover a variety of products with no particular product dominating the dataset.
 We filter out the non-English reviews and mark the fake and real reviews as deceptive and non-deceptive respectively.
 The final dataset is evenly balanced with 10,493 deceptive samples and 10,481 non-deceptive samples.